Creatiwity/witycms-doc/custom_template.md

 For each application page you want to customize you need to create a new file with this specification :

-By default each app have a theme but if you want to overwrite, process like this :
+By default each app has a theme but if you want to overwrite, you need to create your new .html file who define your news guideline.

-## News
+To find out how name your .html file select

 1. "template_name"
 2. "templates"